-The IWGB Charity Workers Branch is a worker-led, democratic trade union that represents and advocates for the rights of workers in the charity sector across London.
+The IWGB Charity Workers Branch is a worker-led, democratic trade union that represents and advocates for the rights of workers in the charity sector across the United Kingdom.

 We see our interests as charity workers as aligned with the interests of people who use those services.
 We believe in solidarity, not charity, as the basis of a better society.